ignace-computing/DiffEqParareal.jl/README.md

 ## TO DO:

+- [ ] Improve parallel scalability!
+For now scaling results are awful, parallel execution takes longer than serial execution.
+- [ ] Carry out experiments with interesting applications.
-- [ ] Make the implemented algorithm run correctly in parallel.
+- [x] Make the implemented algorithm run correctly in parallel.
 Best way forward is to run and read through`test_pararealParallel.jl`.
 In `pararealParallel.jl` I have added several suggestions for parallellism (using [`Threads.jl`](https://docs.julialang.org/en/v1/base/multi-threading/), [`Polyester.jl`](https://github.com/JuliaSIMD/Polyester.jl) or [`FLoops.jl`](https://github.com/JuliaFolds/FLoops.jl), see lines 30-32), but none of them is working actually.
 I am not sure how we can resolve this.
-- [ ] Test parallel scalability.
-- [ ] Carry out experiments with interesting applications.

 ## References
 [1] J.-L. Lions, Y. Maday, and G. Turinici, “A ‘parareal’ in time discretization of PDE’s,” Comptes Rendus de l’Académie des Sciences - Series I - Mathematics, vol. 332, pp. 661–668, 2001 [Online].
 Available at: http://dx.doi.org/10.1016/S0764-4442(00)01793-6